 MA 234 - Advanced Animation.
 Four credit hours.
 The course continues the development of animation skills with emphasis on the visual integration of plot and theme.
-Prerequisite or corequisite: MA 134
+Prerequisite: MA 1580

 MA 252 - Film Technology: Production.
 Four credit hours.
 This course will focus on production management and postproduction.
-Prerequisite: MA 150 or prior experience in film technology.
+Prerequisite: FDMA 2120 or prior experience in film technology.